Search:

 A lame man healed - Acts 3:1 – 3:10 (commentary)

-The Lamb takes the scroll - Revelation 5:1 – 5:7 (commentary)
+The Lamb Takes The Scroll - Revelation 5:1 – 5:7 (commentary)

-The Lord reveals to John in a vision what is going to happen in heaven just before the tribulation takes place on earth:I. The first thing that John saw was a scroll (vv.
-1-4).
-1. &nbs …
+The Lord reveals to John in a vision what is going to happen in heaven just before the tribulation takes place on earth...

-The Sovereignty of the LORD in Creation - Psalms 33:1 – 33:11 (commentary)
+The Sovereignty of The LORD in Creation - Psalms 33:1 – 33:11 (commentary)

 This hymn stresses the reasons for the believer’s adoration of God.
 It is a hymn of praise.
 It may have resulted from a national victory, but there is no hint within its text to reveal which victory.
-The psalmist calls on the righteous to praise the Lord because His Word is depen …
+The psalmist calls on the righteous to praise the Lord because His Word is …

-Psalms 63:1 – 63:11 (commentary)
+David Praises God in a Time of Distress - Psalms 63:1 – 63:11 (commentary)

 The faith expressed in Psalms 61 and 62 reaches a climax in this marvelous hymn of David, written in the wilderness.
 He was going through one of those rough times, which seemed to be his lot in life.
 He had been driven from the throne by his son, Absalom, and was headed out …